Tamanna013/GameX/README.md

    - If you hit a wall, you'll be notified and can try another move.
 5. Replayability:
    - Once the player wins, they are asked if they want to play again.
 The maze is randomly regenerated for a fresh challenge each time.

+## Memory Game:
+1. *printBoard Function*
+This function is responsible for displaying the current state of the game board.
+   - The board is displayed as a grid where revealed numbers are shown, and hidden numbers are replaced with *.
+   - Each cell in the grid is aligned neatly using setw() for formatting.
+   - The revealed matrix is used to determine which numbers are visible.
+2. *initializeBoard Function*
+This function sets up the game board with pairs of random numbers.
+3. *Generating Pairs*
+  The board is filled with pairs of numbers up to half the board size.
+For a 8x8 grid, it generates numbers from 1 to 16 (total 64 cells).
+4. *Shuffling*
+  The numbers are shuffled randomly using the C++ <random> library to ensure each game has a different layout.
+5. *Filling the Board*
+  The shuffled numbers are distributed across a 2D vector that represents the grid.
+6. *Game Initialization*
+The board is created using initializeBoard(), and a corresponding revealed matrix is initialized with false to hide all numbers.
+7. *Game Loop*
+The game continues until all pairs are found.
+   - Display the Board: The printBoard function shows the current state of the board.
+Hidden cards are marked with *, while revealed cards display their numbers.
+   - First Card Input: The player enters the row and column coordinates for the first card.
+If the card is already revealed, the game prompts the player to pick another one.
+   - Second Card Input: The player enters coordinates for the second card.
+The game ensures the player doesn’t pick the same card twice or choose an already revealed card.
+   - Matching Logic: If the two selected cards have the same number, the pair is marked as matched, and the numbers remain visible.
+If they don’t match, the cards are flipped back (hidden) after showing the board temporarily.
+   - Attempt Counter: The attempts variable increments each time the player selects two cards.
+   - Win Condition: The game ends when all pairs are found (pairsFound == totalPairs), and the player is congratulated with their total attempts displayed.
+8. *Replayability:*
+After the game ends, the user is prompted to play again.
+If they choose “yes,” the board is reinitialized, and the game restarts.

 ## Number-Guessing-Game:
 #### numberGuessingGame()